 - Office space – An office mezzanine can include all the features you’d expect to find in an office environment, including outlets and power plugs, lighting, and heating.

 Before going ahead with a mezzanine floor, you will need to consider your ground floor space and decide what type of mezzanine to use.
-The experts here at Metro Steel have the knowledge of warehouse and workspace design and layout and can help you with short- and long-term mezzanine floor solutions.
+The experts here at Metro Steel have the knowledge to build mezzanines to your specifications and can help you with short- and long-term mezzanine floor solutions.